 In Kurow I stopped to eat while debating whether or not to continue for the day.
 Judging by the map it wasn't too far so I figured I may as well continue.

-The off road route took me through a local winery, feeling like I was being marketed to I was questioning if I should head back to the highway.
+The off-road route took me through a local winery, feeling like I was being marketed to I was questioning if I should head back to the highway.
 Then I turned a corner and the pathway opened into some quiet outback.
 Reminding me more of somewhere like Malaysia than New Zealand (I have so far been extremely impressed by how consistently the scenery has changed from one day to the next).
 This is when things started to go awry.
 As I headed deeper in the track the pathway got less and less "kept".
-Until finally I was moving over thick mud and branch strewn forest.
-The final straw was when I crossed a small stream only to realise that around the corner was a fast moving river.
-"Clearly I'm not supposed to be here" I thought to myself (well technically I expressed it out loud in more colourful terms).
+Until finally I was moving over thick mud and branch-strewn forest.
+The final straw was when I crossed a small stream only to realise that around the corner was a fast-moving river.
+"Clearly I'm not supposed to be here."
+I thought to myself (well technically I expressed it out loud in more colourful terms).
 Anyway, I doubled back on myself an decided to take the sign saying "flood route, highway detour".
 Boy oh boy if you don't have an adventurous mindset this is not a route you should take.
-Taking me through thick wet woodland with collapsed trees, up steep gradients and over horse stye (yes I had to lift my bike over a fence, twice).
-Only to find myself in unused farmland with shin high grass and the occasional prickly weed for good measure.
+Taking me through thick wet woodland with collapsed trees, up steep gradients and over a stile (yes I had to lift my bike over a fence, twice), only to find myself in unused farmland with shin-high grass and the occasional prickly weed for good measure.
 During all this all I could think about was my mindset in Day 1 "this is what I wanted" and wondering what the hell I was talking about.

 Back on the highway physically and mentally tired I threw I middle finger to the next A2O sign I saw.
-But apparently I hadn't had enough because I decided to follow another off highway detour.
-Which lead me a good 10 minutes through some farmland only to be given a "No access" sign due to some iragation process.
+Apparently, I hadn't had enough because I decided to follow another off highway detour.
+Which lead me a good 10 minutes through some farmland only to be given a "No access" sign due to some irrigation process.
 Great.

 Back on the highway, physically and mentally tired I vowed no more A2O and headed straight for the next town.